Includes affiliate links that help offset our expenses at no cost to you.

 It took some trial and error to get a good fit with the 3mm diameter rubber seal, and in the end I cut the groove 2.85mm wide.
 That gave enough snugness to hold the rubber in place, but not so much that it was hard to put in.
 The side-to-side compression of the rubber squishes it up a little, so the groove is a full 3mm deep but the rubber gets squeezed above the surface in order to make a seal against the card.

 Here are links to the diamond drag bit that I used, plus the parts for the vacuum fixture and the 0.8mm thick business card blanks.

 This is a similar alternative that’s somewhat less expensive on Amazon.
 I haven’t used this one but I would expect very similar performance.

-(I also got some of the 4mm size to use for larger parts in the future)
+I used the 3mm size for this vacuum fixture, and I also got some of the 4mm size to use for larger parts in the future.

 VCarve Pro Project File

 If you have Vectric VCarve Pro and want to make something similar, you may download my project file below.
 It was created with VCarve Pro 11.5 and may or may not work in earlier versions of the software.